therealOri/Chatter/README.md

 ![database_image](https://user-images.githubusercontent.com/45724082/129487478-2550226d-ac2a-4aea-b354-7d5c2794e193.png)
 __ __
 # Notice
 I am not responsible or liable for the misuse or malicious purpose/applications of this code.
 Use at your own risk.
 If you get punished for using this, that is All and fully on you.
-I made this code to be a proof of concept to show how easily you log chat messages using discord bots/python code.
+I made this code to be a proof of concept to show how easily you can log chat messages using discord bots/python code.
 And I shall not be punished on discord or off of discord for the actions of those who do decide to use this code.
 #
 **Selfbots are against TOS and can get the account being used as one banned/suspended.
 Please use at your own risk if you decide to use it for a selfbot.**